21st Century Children

 “I believe the children are the future, teach them well and let them lead the way.
 Show them all the beauty they possess inside.
 Give them a sense of pride to make it easier.
 Let the children’s laughter remind us how we used to be.”
 Whitney Houston

 The 21st Century is marked by a myriad of complexities with rapid and mind-boggling changes.
+Even if it has great babies songs for them to enjoy as well!
 It is vastly different from the era during which many of you and most certainly I grew up.
 As a parent of a 21st century Tweenager, I am aware of the reality that my spouse and I are his primary teachers.
 We have the responsibility to make decisions that will guide his next steps.

 There is no doubt that if he is to set and meet his personal goals, aspirations and visions for his life, our child will need some pretty awesome thinking skills outside of those catalyzed by his use of technology.
 Today’s children need to be forward-thinkers and develop the ability to recognize problems and their solutions almost simultaneously.
 Without this ability, the ‘fix’ might become obsolete in a flash.